Judge: Assault Weapons Ban Doesn't Violate 2nd Amendment

 Healey’s stepped-up enforcement followed the shooting rampage at a nightclub in Orlando, Florida, that killed 49 patrons.
 She said at the time that gun manufacturers were circumventing Massachusetts’ ban by selling copycat versions of the weapons they claimed complied with the law.

 The Massachusetts assault weapons ban mirrors the federal ban that expired in 2004.
-It bans the sale of specific and name-brand weapons and explicitly bans copies or duplicates of those weapons.
+It prohibits the sale of specific and name-brand weapons and explicitly bans copies or duplicates of those weapons.

-The lawsuit was filed last year by other groups who said the law infringed on their rights under the Second Amendment to the U.S. Constitution.
+The National Rifle Association panned the ruling and pledged to help the groups fighting the case “in any way possible.”

+“As long as politicians and judicial officials continue to flout the law in order to advance a political agenda, the five million members of the NRA will be here to hold them accountable,” the group’s Institute for Legislative Action said in a statement.

 Jim Wallace, executive director of the Massachusetts gun owners group, said Young’s upholding of Healey’s crackdown on copycat assault weapons gives the attorney general “unbridled authority” to interpret laws as she pleases.